 Drop: 0mm

-What we like: A very comfortable shoe that allows the foot to lie in its natural position; even lighter than the prior version.
+What we like: A very comfortable shoe that allows the foot to lie in its natural position; lighter than the prior version.

 What we don’t: Sluggish, slipper-like feel; too roomy for some.

 If you’re among the myriad trail runners who suffer from pressure points, hot spots, and blisters resulting from ill-fitting shoes, this one’s for you.
-Popularized by the barefoot running movement, Altra’s zero-drop Lone Peak is arguably the most ergonomic and comfortable trail runner on the market.
-With a flat footbed and extra roomy toe box, the Lone Peak allows the foot to stay in its naturally prone and splayed position, which is great news for wide-footed runners or those with particularly finicky feet.
+Popularized by the barefoot running movement, Altra’s zero-drop Lone Peak is one of the most ergonomic and comfortable trail runners on the market.
+With a flat footbed and extra roomy toe box, the Lone Peak allows the foot to lie in its naturally prone and splayed position, which is great news for wide-footed runners or those with particularly finicky feet.
 We’ve recommended this shoe to dozens of friends and acquaintances who’ve struck out with more traditional shoes (including wide versions of models like the Hoka Speedgoat above) and have yet to lead anyone astray.

-See the Men's Altra Lone Peak 8 See the Women's Altra Lone Peak 8
+See the Men's Altra Lone Peak 9 See the Women's Altra Lone Peak 9

-Best Running Shoe for Mud and Soft Terrain
+Best Shoe for Wet and Sloppy Conditions

-6. Salomon Speedcross 6 ($145)
+8. Salomon Speedcross 6 ($145)

 Cushioning: Moderate